callumhackett/obsidian_polka_theme/README.md

 ## Fonts

 Font taste is personal.
-Polka has opinions on default fonts for Windows (Franklin Gothic) and Mac (Helvetica Neue) but any fonts you select in your main settings (`Appearance > Font`) will override these.
+Polka has opinions on default fonts for Windows (Franklin Gothic) and Mac (Helvetica Neue) but your main font settings (`Appearance > Font`) will override these selections.

 Franklin Gothic is the font used in the prevew images here.
 If you want a good, free alternative, try [Rubik](https://fonts.google.com/specimen/Rubik).